Glenn Curtiss: Death

-Traveling to Rochester to contest a lawsuit brought by former business partner August Herring, Curtiss suffered an attack of appendicitis in court.
-He died on July 23, 1930, in Buffalo, New York, of complications from an appendectomy.
+Traveling to Rochester, New York, to contest a lawsuit brought by former business partner August Herring, Curtiss suffered an attack of appendicitis in court.
+He died on July 23, 1930, at age 52, in Buffalo, of complications from an appendectomy.
 His funeral service was held at St. James Episcopal Church in his home town, Hammondsport, with interment in the family plot at Pleasant Valley Cemetery in Hammondsport.

 Awards and honors

 By an act of Congress on March 1, 1933, Curtiss was posthumously awarded the Distinguished Flying Cross, which now resides in the Smithsonian Institution.
 Curtiss was inducted into the National Aviation Hall of Fame in 1964, the International Aerospace Hall of Fame in 1965, the Motorsports Hall of Fame of America in 1990, the Motorcycle Hall of Fame in 1998, and the National Inventors Hall of Fame in 2003.
 The Smithsonian's National Air and Space Museum has a collection of Curtiss's original documents as well as a collection of airplanes, motorcycles and motors.
 LaGuardia Airport was originally called Glenn H. Curtiss Airport when it began operation in 1929.